Research & Practice

 Theory to build a changing world.
 Expertise to get it done.

 The College of Architecture, Planning and Landscape Architecture is a hub for research, service and practice that profoundly shapes the built environment—in the Sonoran Desert and beyond.

 Our innovative and award-winning faculty work across disciplines, across communities and across nations.
 Through world-class scholarship and application, they discover and create.
 And they nurture: working closely with our students to apply their education in boundless ways.
 At CAPLA, our research and practice are building a changing world.

-It’s time to look at how research can be addressed in buildings so we solve problems in a way that is fully informed, impacts decisions and shapes policy.
+CAPLA research on the built environment leads to problem-solving in a way that is fully informed, impacts decisions and shapes policy.